bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Create Image component - 07/07/2025
+Created a new Image component in src/jsMain/kotlin/prisma/editor/component/Image.kt that renders images with optional alt text and captions.
+The component follows the established component pattern with standard methods (preview, commit, load, set, refresh) and CSS rules defined in a companion object.
+Used semantic HTML with figure and figcaption elements for proper accessibility.
+Updated Main.kt to include the Image component's CSS rules.
+This component will be used alongside Icon and Text components to ensure all other components render with these basic building blocks and do not have duplicated wrappers.
+Promoted the task from OUTSTANDING to TODO in TODOS.md as Task9.

 ## Update Config object to track sites and languages - 07/06/2025
 Updated the Config object in src/commonMain/kotlin/prisma/editor/Config.kt to track sites being worked on by content editors and their languages.
 Removed all previous configuration settings and replaced them with a structure that includes a Site data class with codename and display name properties, a SITES map containing ContaDeal and PRISMA-Software sites, and a SITE_LANGUAGES map tracking language availability for each site (en/ro for ContaDeal, en/de for PRISMA-Software).
 Added a new task (Task8) to TODOS.md for implementing UI to display the current config and save component data against site/language combinations.